Temecula Brain Injury Attorney

 Some people who sustain a brain injury may experience symptoms for one year or more.
 Common symptoms include:

-	The extent of the symptoms depends on whether the injury was mild, moderate or severe.
-It also depends on the type of trauma that occurred:
+The extent of the symptoms depends on the severity of the injury and the type of trauma that occurred:

 An accident that caused your brain injury may not be your fault.
-If this is the case, contact our Temecula brain injury law firm.
-Our Temecula brain injury law firm will help you get the compensation you need to recover from your injuries.
+If this is the case, reach out to a Temecula brain injury lawyer at The Ryan Law Group for help.
+Our legal team will help you get the compensation you need to recover from your injuries.

 Negligence and Brain Injury

 Is an accident that caused a brain injury cause for a personal injury lawsuit?
 It depends on whether negligence was involved.
 Negligence is the legal term describing how an individual failed to do something or not do something.
 The failure caused harm to another person.
 The person is called the victim in the accident.
 The individual who caused the accident, or wrongdoer, has a legal responsibility to protect certain people from harm.

 For instance, a person operating a motor vehicle has the legal responsibility to protect pedestrians, passengers, and other drivers from harm while driving.
 If the driver causes an accident that hurts someone, they are liable.
 Liability refers to the wrongdoer paying for the victim’s damages such as:

 - Lost wages

 - Medical bills